First published on Asia Europe Foundation Education Blog here.

-Common reasons for vaccine hesitancy include the idea that better sanitation and hygiene precludes the needs of vaccination, the assumption that children need not be vaccinated because majority of people have been vaccinated or vaccine-preventable diseases have been eliminated, and the fear of side-effects and overloading their child’s immune system with multiple vaccinations.
-But of course, cultural and religion-specific reasons do also come into play; MMR vaccinate rates plummeted when a fatwa (a nonbinding legal opinion on a point of Islamic law) released by the Indonesian Ulama Council of Riau Island³ asserted that MMR vaccines contained pork elements, deeming it haram (i.e. forbidden for Muslims).
-In Malaysia, 11.6% of parents are vaccine hesitant with internet as the main source of information on vaccines⁴.
+Common reasons for vaccine hesitancy include the idea that better sanitation and hygiene precludes the need for vaccination, the assumption that children need not be vaccinated because the majority of people have been vaccinated or vaccine-preventable diseases have been eliminated, and the fear of side-effects and overloading their child’s immune system with multiple vaccinations.
+But of course, cultural and religion-specific reasons do also come into play; MMR vaccination rates plummeted when a fatwa (a nonbinding legal opinion on a point of Islamic law) released by the Indonesian Ulama Council of Riau Island³ asserted that MMR vaccines contained pork elements, deeming it haram (i.e. forbidden for Muslims).
+In Malaysia, 11.6% of parents are vaccine-hesitant with the internet as the main source of information on vaccines⁴.

 Media platforms, including social media, have been crucial in propagating vaccine hesitancy and other health misinformation.